 During winter break, a team from the University of Lynchburg traveled to New Orleans, where they helped rebuild homes that were destroyed by Hurricane Katrina in August 2005.
-The group, led by communication studies professor Dr. Jimmy Roux, partnered with Youth Rebuilding New Orleans for the service-learning project.
+The group, led by communication studies and nonprofit leadership professor Dr. Jimmy Roux, partnered with Youth Rebuilding New Orleans for the service-learning project.

 YRNO was founded after Hurricane Katrina.
 The nonprofit purchases and rebuilds hurricane-damaged homes and then sells them to local teachers who want affordable homes in a revitalized neighborhood.